Founder & Creative Director

 In 1994 Roger teamed up with The Circus Space (now NCCA National Centre for Circus Arts) where he spent 8 years representing the commercial & professional interests of the Circus Space and its graduates within the entertainment industry and often lecturing students on "the business of being a performer".

-Roger now acts as an independent show producer, acrobatic & aerial choreographer and circus consultant for large scale live events, film and tv in the uk and around the world.
-He's regarded as one of the UK's leading advisors on all matters Acrobatic and Aerial and work has included clients from the Royal Opera House to the Sultan of Oman and from the Commonwealth Games to devising and choreographing for TV shows including How Do They That, You Bet, Record Breakers, countless TV Commercials and pop promos for the likes of David Bowie, George Michael, Kylie Minogue etc as well as the popular BBC Aerial Silks Ident to providing talent and co-ordinating & choreographing acrobatic sequences for Tim Burton's Charlie & the Chocolate Factory and in 2017 spent 5 months choreographing circus elements on the new Disney Motion Picture's Dumbo, directed by Tim Burton.
+Roger now acts as an independent show producer, acrobatic & aerial movement director and circus consultant for large scale live events, film and tv in the uk and around the world.
+He's regarded as one of the UK's leading advisors on all matters Acrobatic and Aerial and work has included clients from the Royal Opera House to the Sultan of Oman and from the Commonwealth Games to devising and choreographing for TV shows including How Do They That, You Bet, Record Breakers, countless TV Commercials and pop promos for the likes of David Bowie, George Michael, Kylie Minogue etc as well as the popular BBC Aerial Silks Ident to providing talent and co-ordinating & choreographing acrobatic sequences for Tim Burton's Charlie & the Chocolate Factory and in 2017 spent 6 x months choreographing circus elements on the new Disney Motion Picture's Dumbo, directed by Tim Burton.

 Acrobatic, Aerial & Circus Movement Director